BitWin24/bitwin24/doc/init.md

 Copy magd.init to /etc/init.d/magd.
 Test by running "service magd start".

-Using this script, you can adjust the path and flags to the magd program by setting the MAGD and FLAGS environment variables in the file /etc/sysconfig/magd.
+Using this script, you can adjust the path and flags to the magd program by setting the BITWIN24D and FLAGS environment variables in the file /etc/sysconfig/magd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn